 Let’s start at the beginning.
 Before you can start using your phone, you’ll need to switch it on.
 To do so, press and hold the power button for a few seconds until the screen turns on.

-New phones ship with the battery partly charged, so you won’t have to plug it in as soon as you take it out of the box.
-But if you’ve bought a refurbished or second-hand phone, you might need to plug it in using the charger to give it some juice.
+New phones ship with the battery partly charged, so you shouldn’t have to plug it in as soon as you take it out of the box.
+But if you’ve bought a refurbished or second-hand phone, you might need to plug it in using the charger.

 Now you’ve turned it on, you’ll need to set it up.